AMD Zen 3 Ryzen 5000 Release Date, Specifications, Performance, All We Know

 AMD Zen 3 Ryzen 5000 Motherboards

-AMD didn't launch a new chipset with the Ryzen 5000 series; instead, the chips drop right into existing 500-series chipsets, like X570 and B550 models.
+AMD didn't launch a new chipset with the Ryzen 5000 series; instead, the chips drop right into existing 500-series chipsets, like X570, B550 and A520 models.
 These boards require an AGESA 1.0.8.0 (or newer) BIOS to boot a Zen 3 processor, but AMD has been shipping silently shipping supporting BIOSes since summer.
 As a result, every 500-series motherboard on the market should have a downloadable BIOS available.

 While the early BIOS revisions ensure the chips will work on the most basic level, you'll have to update to an AGESA 1.1.0.0 (or better) BIOS for the best performance.
 These revisions will be available for all 500-series motherboards by the November 5th Ryzen 5000 launch date.